willjhliang/obsidian-papers/README.md

 This is a simple plugin that retrieves and imports research papers into [Obsidian](https://obsidian.md).
 It queries the arXiv API to download PDFs and save metadata directly into your vault.

 ## Usage

+Obsidian Papers has one key function: search for a paper, then create a new note with its metadata.
+The search query can either be
+1. arXiv URL: A direct link to the paper (e.g., https://arxiv.org/abs/1706.03762).
+2. Title: The paper title, which is used to fuzzy search arXiv and prompt the user to choose among results.

+The resulting note metadata includes paper title, authors, publication year, and URL.
+We can download the PDF and embed it in the note as well.